This article is about the most common aging brain problem that you may have never heard of.

 - Cardiovascular risk factors and small vessel disease of the brain: Blood pressure, white matter lesions, and functional decline in older persons

 Note: This article has generated a lot of questions from people under age 60.
-If that describes you, please read below before posting a question:
+If that describes you, please read below:

 - Please read the article on “Early Cerebral Small Vessel Disease,” the full article is available for free.
 This describes SVD found in people aged 40-75.
 In this study, 2-3% of participants in their 40s showed signs of cerebral SVD.